-Pakyong, the quaint little town in the tiny Himalayan state of Sikkim stir up on September 24 last year when India received its yet another airport.
-With being formally announced by the Prime Minister, Narendra Modi as functional, it not only put the locals’ and tourists’ travel at ease but also opened business avenues for the people of the surrounding area despite the disputes over the compensation and rehabilitation of the locals.
+Pakyong, a quaint little town in the tiny Himalayan state of Sikkim was stirring up on September 24 last year when India received yet another airport.
+After being formally announced by the Prime Minister, Narendra Modi as functional, it not only put the locals’ and tourists’ travel at ease but also opened business avenues for the people of the surrounding area despite the disputes over the compensation and rehabilitation of the locals.

 The scenic Greenfield airport, spread over 400 ha (990 acres), located about 35km from the capital, is the state’s first airport.
 Sitting at 4500 ft above sea level, it is considered as one of the five highest situated airports of the country.
-In many of its firsts, Sikkim boasted about it being the first greenfield airport to be constructed first in the north eastern region of India.
-Major media giants reported about it terming it as a ‘breath taking’ piece of engineering on the roof of the world which offers passengers one of the most dramatic airport approaches on the planet.
+In the list of many firsts, Sikkim boasted about it being the first greenfield airport to be constructed first in the northeastern region of India.
+Major media giants reported about it terming it as a ‘breathtaking’ piece of engineering on the roof of the world which offers passengers one of the most dramatic airport approaches on the planet.

 Meanwhile, the airport had also been garnering protests from the local villagers over the compensation and rehabilitation.

-The historic opening is now being followed by a historic ‘verge’ of shutdown of the airport within eights months of its first flight operation.
-As of now all the commercial flights are suspended and the airport now remains non-operational.
+The historic opening is now being followed by a historic ‘verge’ of a shutdown of the airport within eights months of its first flight operation.
+As of now, all the commercial flights are suspended and the airport now remains non-operational.

 As per the notice given by the SpiceJet Authority which has also been put up the notice board at Pakyong Airport, it reads, “Flight Operation from Pakyong Airport is suspended from 1st June 2019 to 31st September 2019.
 For any queries please contact our call centre.”

 When contacted, the officials of the SpiceJet refused to come on record and give an official record.
-As per the sources the flights have been cancelled as there has been a lack of various technical machineries and equipments pertaining to visibility which needs more additional land space and additional investment.
+As per the sources the flights have been cancelled as there has been a lack of various technical machinery and equipment pertaining to visibility which needs more additional land space and additional investment.

 The Airport Director also refused to deliver any on record official statement.